Kayli/logspub/astrophysics.md

   - is a unit of length, roughly the distance from Earth to the Sun
   - about 150 million kilometres (93 million miles)
   - ~8 light minutes

+- parsec
+  - parallax of one second
+  - is the distance from the Sun to an astronomical object that has a parallax angle of one arcsecond

 - electromagnetic spectrum
   - gamma rays 1Å and shorter